 The estimated claims-paying capacity of the FHCF over time is subject to changes in the projected fund balance, risk transfer amount, available pre-event liquidity, and estimates of bonding capacity.
-While the projected fund balance climbed steadily from 2006 to 2017 without a major hurricane that triggered the FHCF, the estimated \$7.80 billion of Hurricane Irma losses and \$1.45 billion of Hurricane Michael losses reduced the FHCF's projected fund balance to approximately \$11.3 billion for the 2021-2022 Contract Year.
-During this time, the senior managers' estimates of the FHCF's bonding capacity are stable, but have significantly varied during prior time periods, reflecting both the big picture fundamental changes to the market described in Section III and the impact of market volatility at the time we asked them for estimates.
-The May 2021 average bonding estimate for 0-12 months was \$9.3 billion and the October 2021 average bonding estimate for 0-12 months is relatively unchanged at \$9.2 billion.
+While the projected fund balance climbed steadily from 2006 to 2017 without a major hurricane that triggered the FHCF, the estimated \$7.30 billion of Hurricane Irma losses and \$1.45 billion of Hurricane Michael losses reduced the FHCF's projected fund balance to approximately \$11.9 billion for the 2021-2022 Contract Year.
+During this time, the senior managers' estimates of the FHCF's bonding capacity have stabilized, but have significantly varied during other time periods, reflecting both the big picture fundamental changes to the market described in Section III and the impact of market volatility at the time we asked them for estimates.
+The October 2020 average bonding estimate for 0-12 months of \$8.7 billion was estimated after the \$3.5 billion of Series 2020A pre-event bonds, and was \$1.5 billion more than it was in May 2020.
+The May 2021 average bonding estimate for 0-12 months of \$9.3 billion is \$600 million more than the October 2020 average bonding estimate.

-The chart below shows the total estimated initial season claims-paying resources of the FHCF since May 2018 with projected fund balance (light green), existing pre-event liquidity (orange), risk transfer (blue), post-event borrowing required (purple), if needed, and maximum statutory limit (yellow) with additional capacity available above (dark green) the maximum statutory limit.
+The chart below shows the total estimated initial season claims-paying resources of the FHCF since October 2017 with projected fund balance (light green), existing pre-event liquidity (orange), risk transfer (blue), post-event borrowing required (purple), if needed, and maximum statutory limit (yellow) with additional capacity available above (dark green) the maximum statutory limit.